tolauwae/phd-thesis/src/foundations/foundations.typ

 / Client: Whenever a client rule applies, the client in $global$ can take a step.

-/ Serer: Analogously, whenever a server rule applies, the server in $global$ can take a step.
+/ Server: Analogously, whenever a server rule applies, the server in $global$ can take a step.

 Now that we have the formal semantics for a remote debugger that can step through and inspect a #stlc program, we can define what correctness means for such a debugger.